wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 - [LarkMidTable #Project#](https://github.com/wxgzgl/LarkMidTable): 基于 flinkx 的分布式数据中台产品。

+## Meta Management

+- [Apache Altas #Project#](https://atlas.apache.org/#/): Atlas is a scalable and extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and allows integration with the whole enterprise data ecosystem.

+- [2020-Amundsen #Project#](https://github.com/amundsen-io/amundsen): Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data.

 ## OLAP

 - [2016-ClickHouse #Project#](https://clickhouse.yandex/): ClickHouse is an open source column-oriented database management system capable of real time generation of analytical data reports using SQL queries.